Percent of plan goals completed:

 Establish an Elon Academy Advisory Council.

 Received a grant from the Burroughs Wellcome Foundation to fund a partnership between EA, Environmental Studies, Campus Kitchen, Community Garden and Urban Roots.
 The focus is on sustainable gardening and nutrition for Elon Academy students and their families.

 Theme #2: Supporting a world-class faculty and staff

 |Accentuate and support Elon’s teacher-scholar model|

-Revised and updated faculty and staff search processes in support of enhanced diversity and international recruitment, leading to the hiring of five new faculty members from underrepresented racial/ethnic backgrounds in 2012-2013.
-Sixteen percent (16%) of our faculty are now from ethnic minorities.
+Revised and updated faculty and staff search processes in support of enhanced diversity and international recruitment.
+Seventeen percent (17%) of our faculty are from diverse racial and ethnic backgrounds.

 Strengthened Elon’s recruiting processes with a revised Equal Employment Opportunity (EEO) statement, diversity understanding for search committees and additional funding for advertising to reach diverse audiences.

 Increased summer undergraduate research funding to support more faculty-student pairs and to better support and recognize this significant work of the teacher-scholar.
 National Survey of Student Engagement affirms Elon seniors graduate surpass the top 10 percent in self reporting “enriching educational experiences.”

 New Faculty Orientation revised to focus more explicitly on balanced goal-setting and evidence-based reflection in support of teacher-scholar development.

 Launched PURM: Perspectivies in Undergraduate Research mentoring as a leading national voice in the significant teacher-scholar work of mentoring undergraduate research (http://blogs.elon.edu/purm/)

 Developed and produced the second President’s Report featuring and more effectively publishing the scholarly productivity and successes of faculty and staff.
 Clickhere for more information.